mirandaaochi/Quantium-Data-Analytics-Job-Simulation-on-Forage/README.md

-# Forage: Quantium Data Analytics Virtual Internship
+# Quantium Data Analytics Job Simulation on Forage

 Founded in 2002, Quantium has a long history of innovation in data science across all sectors of the economy.
 As a rapidly growing global leader in data science and AI, we are dedicated to growing our team of ambitious, diverse, and fun employees!
 Our team of employees work together to harness the power of data to drive revolutionary change that benefits us all and deliver the best results for our clients.